rarezhang/data_structures_and_algorithms_in_python/README.md

 P 199
 1. __test for base cases__: at least one; every recursive calls will eventually reach a base case; handling of each base case should not use recursion
 2. __recur__: if not a base case, perform one or more recursive calls; makes progress towards a base case
-3. __parameterization__: public use -> cleaner interface; nopublic function -> having the desired recursive parameters
+3. __parameterization__: public use -> cleaner interface; nonpublic function -> having the desired recursive parameters

 ### why recursion
 P 200